This post contains affiliate links. Please see my disclosure policy for more information.

 I love crafting and really look for any reason to do some new things.
-At nearly two years old, Ri is starting to get into crafting too.
+At nearly two years old, my son is starting to get into crafting too.
 With Valentine’s Day around the corner, we attempted some super easy Valentine’s Day crafts that were age appropriate for toddlers.

 I love how interactive crafts can be now!
-When Ri was a baby, it was me doing, oh, 100% of the work and his little hands and feet were basically just my tools.
+When my little guy was a baby, it was me doing, oh, 100% of the work and his little hands and feet were basically just my tools.
 Now that he’s nearly two, crafts are so much more fun!

 Three Easy Valentine’s Day Crafts For Toddlers

 Sponge Heart with Paint Craft